mbogden/galaxyJSPAM/notes.md

 # Notes for galaxyJSPAM

-These are notes meant for myself, Matthew Ogden, to keep and maintain but may be good for others to view.
+These are notes meant for myself, Matthew Ogden, to keep and maintain but may be good for others to view. test.

 ## Immediate To-Do